Pseudoprepotherium: Description

 As is usual in the Mylodontidae, the femur stood out due to its flat, board-like shape in front and behind.
 The shaft was slightly curved at the side.
 There was only a shallow indentation between the spherical condyle and the greater trochanter.
 The great calculus was massive but not very elevated.
 Its apex was at or slightly below the level of the condyle and thus lower as compared to Magdalenabradys.
 The lesser trochanter was only weakly developed.
 The third trochanter appeared as a slight bulge around the middle of the shaft and continued as an edge to the lower end of the joint.
 The position roughly matched that of Magdalenabradys, but was lower than that of Eionaletherium.
 The lower end of the joint was partially rotated out of the shaft axis.
 The inner articulated roller became larger than the outer.
 The lower one was somewhat narrower than the upper end of the joint.
-A tibia associated with a femur about 56cm long measured 29cm in length.
+A tibia associated with a femur about 56 cm long measured 29 cm in length.
 This corresponds to the ratio known in other mylodons of extremely short lower sections of the hindlimbs compared to the upper ones.
 As a result, the tibia was only half the length of the femur.
 The proportions are broadly similar to Lestodon, while Glossotherium possessed even shorter lower leg sections.
 The shaft of the tibia narrowed sharply in the middle while the ends of the joints protruded far.